TUDoAD/DEXPI2graphML/README.md

 desired output because of mission topology information of the DEXPI files.</span>

 ## Install:
-The converter is available as an application well as for Python.
+The converter is available as an application for Python.
 A application for Windows 10 will be available soon.

 ### Python installation